Group seeks more details about raid on California reporter

 SAN FRANCISCO (AP) — A nonprofit that advocates for more open and accountable government sued San Francisco Mayor London Breed and city police on Tuesday after failing to get access to records about a controversial police raid on a freelance journalist.

-The First Amendment Coalition said in its suit it is seeking to know who within the police department authorized officers to search the home, office and phones of freelance journalist Bryan Carmody.
+The First Amendment Coalition said in its lawsuit that it is seeking to know who within the police department authorized officers to search the home, office and phones of freelance journalist Bryan Carmody.
 It also wants to understand the role elected leaders played in a raid that alarmed journalism advocates.

 Police investigating the leak of a salacious police report into the February death of Public Defender Jeff Adachi showed up at Carmody's home and office on May 10 and tried to break down his front gate with a sledgehammer and pickaxe.
 The officers handcuffed Carmody for six hours before seizing his property.